What is the NSW Crime Commission?

 It has the following responsibilities:

--To furnish reports in relation to organised crimes with a view of commencing investigations against them.
+- To furnish reports in relation to organised crimes with a view of commencing investigations against the perpetrators.

-Is the NSW Crime Commission a secretive organisation?
+What powers does the NSW Crime Commission have?

 In order to discharge its functions, the Commission may do the following:

 - Compel the production of information, documents, and other things.

 - All things necessary for or in connection with, or reasonably incidental to, the exercise of its functions.

 Non-publication orders concerning evidence given at an examination

 Section 45(1) of the Crime Commission Act gives the Crime Commission the power to prohibit the publication of any answers procured during an examination, if to do otherwise would prejudice the fair trial of a person who has been or may be charged with an offence.

 Is the “reasonable excuse defence” available for refusing to answer questions?